 1. The Fifth of the Mills

-Located towards the end of Calle Alcalá is an oasis within the city of Madrid , a site that is home to more than 6 thousand almond trees that, when in bloom, provide a Naturally beautiful and photographic landscape for residents and tourists, between the months of February and March thanks to its colors and aromas.
+Located towards the end of Calle Alcalá is an oasis within the city of Madrid , a site that is home to more than 6 thousand almond trees that, when in bloom, provide a naturally beautiful and photographic landscape for residents, tourists and TEFL teachers in Madrid, between the months of February and March thanks to its colors and aromas..

 2. The old Chamberí station